 In fact, English has borrowed from a lot of languages, which explains some of its most bizarre spellings and why almost every English spelling rule you were ever taught can be broken.
 I before e, except after c, unless you want to spell beige or feisty!

 So why bother with spelling rules?
 Because there are enough English words with compliant spellings for us to notice a pattern (such as receipt and fierce for the above rule).
 We articulate these patterns via rules.

 When children first begin to spell words, they tend to write language out as it sounds, using one letter to represent one sound.

-The human brain likes to look for patterns and thus early reading and spelling programs, like Touch-type Read and Spell, focus on introducing groups of similar words that contain the same sounds and letters, to facilitate this process.
+The human brain likes to look for patterns.
+In fact, that's how the typing, reading and spelling program Touch-type Read and Spell works.
+It focuses on introducing groups of similar words that contain the same sounds and letters to facilitate this pattern-finding process.

 Eventually, we learn to guess at the spelling of new words through exposure to repeat examples of sound and letter combinations.

 For this reason, the hardest words to spell tend to be those which do not follow common English spelling rules AND which we are least likely to have come across before.

 FUN FACT: Have you ever heard of the Dolch word list?
 There are 220 sight words in English that account for at least 50% of all words in English texts.
 Teachers often drill these words in early spelling and reading activities so children learn to recognize them by sight and can skip the “sounding out” process in favor of whole world recognition.

 In addition to words that are hard to spell, English also has a lot of words that are commonly misspelled.
 Sometimes these words aren’t hard because of the letters or sounds they contain.

 Misspellings can happen when two words are spelled in a similar way, such as desert and dessert and the writer accidentally leaves out the letter that differentiates them.
 Double letter combinations and silent letters result in many cases of misspelled words, even for seasoned writers!